How Mileage Shapes Your Insurance Risk Profile

 The major programs available in 2026:

 Note: Metromile was acquired by Lemonade and no longer operates as a standalone brand.
-If you were a Metromile customer, your policy has been migrated to Lemonade's platform.
-Lemonade currently operates in select states including Arizona, Illinois, Ohio, Oregon, Tennessee, Texas, and Washington.
+Lemonade has fully absorbed Metromile's pay-per-mile model into its platform, currently available in select states including Arizona, Illinois, Ohio, Oregon, Tennessee, Texas, and Washington.

 Are Pay-Per-Mile Plans Worth It for High-Mileage Drivers?